 On 15 March 2022, the Vietnamese government lifted the travel ban for foreigners.
 It is therefore again possible to travel to Vietnam for a holiday or business trip.
 The English government also no longer advises against travel to Vietnam.
 This means that it is safe to travel to the country in most cases.
 Travellers are advised to be well prepared, because the security situation in Vietnam differs from the situation in the United Kingdom.

 Since 15 May 2022, vaccinated and unvaccinated people are allowed to travel to Vietnam.
 A coronavirus test is no longer required, regardless of vaccination status.
-However, a number of COVID-19 rules still apply.
-Below, you can read which steps you must follow to be allowed to travel to Vietnam in 2023.
+There are no longer any COVID restrictions, but you might still need to apply for a visa.
+Below, you can read how to apply for a visa if you want to travel to Vietnam in 2024.

 Applying for a visa